kagemusha/ember-phoenix-channel/README.md

-# Ember-elixir-channel
+# Ember-phoenix-channel

-This README outlines the details of collaborating on this Ember addon.
+WIP - a wrapper for the Phoenix Channels JavaScript client

 ## Installation